 The proletarianisation of employees is beyond dispute.
 At all events, similar social conditions prevail for broad layers of salary earners as for the proletariat.
 An industrial reserve-army of salaried employees has come into being.
 The view that this is a temporary phenomenon is countered by the alternative view that it could be dismantled only along with the system that conjured it up.

-Elsewhere he will refer to “the overabundant supply of workers and the present-day shortage of openings.”
-Or of the fear of redundancy in middle age, with no prospect for re-employment.
-By the time of the publication of The Salaried Masses as a book in 1930, several months after its chapters were published in the newspaper, the Frankfurter Zeitung, the crisis would be referred to more explicitly in a preface: “No question about it, industry and commerce find themselves in a particularly difficult situation today.”
-Unemployment and a new fungibility of workers in his new class is the centre of Kracauer’s study, but from its object of a new salaried class, the relation of literature to crisis might be explored in a different direction.
+Elsewhere he would refer to “the overabundant supply of workers and the present-day shortage of openings,” or to the fear of redundancy in middle age, with no prospect for re-employment.
+By the time The Salaried Masses appeared as a book in 1930, several months after its chapters were published in the Frankfurter Zeitung, the crisis would be referred to more explicitly in a preface: “No question about it, industry and commerce find themselves in a particularly difficult situation today.”
+Mass unemployment created new pressures on the newly expanded salaried class at the centre of Kracauer’s study.
+This meant not only an economic downward pressure on wages, but also the fear of being replaced or outmoded.
+This existential fear was tied up not merely with employment as such, but was constellated with the particular historical situation of the culture erected by this salaried class.
+It is in the global economic crisis read as a crisis of this culture that the relation of literature to crisis might be explored in a different direction.
 As the new conditions of labour spilled out of the workplaces, a new ‘employee culture’ began to predominate in Berlin.
-Kracauer consistently characterises this new culture in relation to the bourgeois culture of the nineteenth century: as that bourgeois culture declined into war and large-scale industry in which small industries were conglomerated, and capital came into the ownership and control of the state, its image became fixed in the minds of this new class, while its contents were emptied.
+Kracauer characterises this new culture in relation to the bourgeois culture of the nineteenth century: as that bourgeois culture declined into war and large-scale industry in which small small businesses were conglomerated, and capital came into the ownership and control of the state, the image of an already outmoded bourgeois culture became fixed in the minds of this new class, while its contents were emptied.

 The position of these strata in the economic process has changed, their middle-class conception of life has remained.
 They nurture a false consciousness.
 They would like to defend differences, the acknowledgment of which obscures their situation; they devote themselves to an individualism that would be justified only if they could shape their fate as individuals.
 Even where they struggle as wage-earners in and with their unions for better conditions of existence, their real existence is often conditioned by the better one they once had.
 A vanished bourgeois way of life haunts them.

-The decline of bourgeois culture into such spießig sensibilities at the end of the nineteenth century is immensely complex.
-But perhaps its most well-known cultural consequence was the end of the novel – at least in the form in which it had existed since the end of the eighteenth century, as the pre-eminent genre for the description of the transformation of inner psychological states of that bourgeois class.
-As Benjamin noted,
+The decline of bourgeois high culture into such spießig sensibilities at the end of the nineteenth century is immensely complex.
+Perhas its most well-known cultural consequence, though, was the end of the novel or Bildungsroman, at least in the form in which it had existed since the end of the eighteenth century, as the pre-eminent genre for the description of the transformation of inner psychological states of that bourgeois class.
+As Walter Benjamin noted,

 Three years later, Benjamin would write of the crisis of bourgeois culture again: